SelfhostedPro/Yacht/README.md

 * Docker-Compose Compatibility
 * Easy access to container interfaces
 * User Management
-* Centralized settings for volume management and similar QOL functionality.

 *If you want something that's not planned please open a feature request issue and we'll see about getting it added.*